gtheilman/OnCallAssignments/README.md

 Additional features:
 - Host the application for free on your own personal website by following the instructions below.
 - Generate a web page for the "consult" from within the application.
-You can also generate a webpage for the key/rubric.
 Track the number of "hits" on the page in real-time.
+- You can also generate a webpage for the key/rubric to give to the students after the consult is graded.
 - The program doesn't send the tweet.
 However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.
 - Specify the message students hear when they call the phone number and the message they hear after they are done leaving their consult.
+- Choose from different voices for the messages
 - Specify the maximum amount of time students have to record their responses (encourage them to be concise).
 - Set different permission levels for administrators and for those who just need to grade student responses
-- Choose from different voices for outgoing messages
 - Application is automatically set to use [Mailgun's](http://www.mailgun.com) free email service.
 Alternatively, you can route emails through your own provider.
 - Import and export students in CSV format
 - Export consult responses in CSV format